2024

 3. Remain Up-to-Date on Compensation and Perks

 If you don’t pay your staff a fair rate (or better) and provide them with competitive benefits, it’s hard to see why they’d stay.
-Even while it may seem obvious, it is shocking to know how few organizations provide increases that maintain pace with an employee’s growth and increased value in the marketplace.
+While it may seem obvious, it is shocking how few organizations provide increases that maintain pace with an employee’s growth and increased value in the marketplace.

 4. Instill a Spirit of Appreciation and Giving